Pupil Premium & other 'Catch-Up' Grants

 Pupil Premium: The Facts

-Children who have parents in the armed forces are supported through the service child premium which for 2019-20 will be set at £300 per pupil.
+Children who have parents in the armed forces are supported through the service child premium which for 2020-21 is £300 per pupil.

 The Department for Eductation's fact sheet about Pupil Premium can be viewed here: